GF-Estonian/GF-Estonian/README.md

 We started out with a fork from the Finnish resource grammar with the general plan to:

-  - translate the test lexicon from Finnish to Estonian
+  - translate the demo lexicon from Finnish to Estonian
   - implement Estonian smart paradigms to replace the Finnish ones
   - tweak the syntax to be Estonian